Mapping the buried secrets of Pearl Harbor

 Lying 1,200 feet below sea level, and some three miles from Pearl Harbor, is the remains of a Japanese mini submarine (type A KO-Hyoteki).
 The vessel was sunk by the Destroyer USS Ward mere hours before the December 7, 1941 attack.

 To discover more about the wreck, the team lowered a remote operated underwater vehicle and navigated it around the remains of the two-man submarine, capturing it from every angle.
+Remote operated underwater vehicles (ROVs) are the most practical solution for underwater mapping projects.

 Project details: the first shot fired